aayushrathor/starredrep/README.md

 ## Python

+- [turboderp/exllama](https://github.com/turboderp/exllama) - A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.
+- [vllm-project/vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs
 - [BerriAI/litellm](https://github.com/BerriAI/litellm) - Use any LLM as a drop in replacement for GPT.
 Use Azure, OpenAI, Cohere, Anthropic, Ollama, VLLM, Sagemaker, HuggingFace, Replicate (100+ LLMs)
 - [mlc-ai/mlc-llm](https://github.com/mlc-ai/mlc-llm) - Enable everyone to develop, optimize and deploy AI models natively on everyone's devices.
 - [yvann-hub/Robby-chatbot](https://github.com/yvann-hub/Robby-chatbot) - AI chatbot 🤖 for chat with CSV, PDF, TXT files 📄 and YTB videos 🎥 | using Langchain🦜 | OpenAI | Streamlit ⚡